pt9999/fixlang_minilib/Reference.md

 #### match_any_char: Parser Char;

 Matches any single character.
-The parsed result is the single matching character.
+The parsed result is a single matched character.
+If the match fails (eg. the end of stream), a `_NotMatch` error is raised.

 #### match_char: Char -> Parser ();

 Matches a single character specified by the argument.
+The parsed result is nothing.
-If not, a _NotMatch error is raised.
+If the match fails, a `_NotMatch` error is raised.

 #### match_one_of_char: String -> Parser String;

 Matches a character which is included in the specified string.
+The parsed result is a string consisting of the single matched character.
-If not, a _NotMatch error is raised.
+If the match fails, a `_NotMatch` error is raised.

 #### match_str: String -> Parser ();

 Matches a string specified by the argument.
+The parsed result is nothing.
-If not, a _NotMatch error is raised.
+If the match fails, a `_NotMatch` error is raised.

 #### match_empty_str : Parser String;